techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 Below are some of the prerequisites for this exercise.

-* An SAP IoT Service system.
-It will be provided by your instructor
-* A Remote Desktop Connection app to access the remote system.
+* A Remote Desktop Connection app.
 Credentials to logon will be provided by your instructor
+* An SAP IoT Service cockpit system with user credentials which will be provided by your instructor

 ## Steps